peppersec/thunder_bridge/deployment/README.md

 docker-compose up -d
 ```
 - Go to [ui](./ui) folder
-- `cp .env.example .env`
 - Customize `.env` as needed
-- Copy UI config to UI source dir `cp .env ../ui` - those files need to be in sync
+- Copy UI config to UI source dir `cp .env ../ui/` - those files need to be in sync
 - Deploy the ui backend
 ```
 docker-compose up -d
 ```
-Since there is config in source directory, if you change the config you will need to make sure the container is rebuilt when redeploying:
+Since there is a config in source directory, if you change the config after deployment,
+you will need to make sure the container is rebuilt when redeploying/updating:
 ```
 docker-compose up -d --rebuild --force-recreate
 ```